relias96/TeleBotCalculator/README.md

 ## Goal of the Project

 This Project is about to code an Telegram-Bot.
-It should take in mathematical expressions (eg „sin(x*2pi)“ ) and then perform some kind of action on it.
+It should take as input mathematical expressions (eg. „sin(x*2pi)“ ) and then perform some kind of action on it, depending on the given command.

-## Supported actions will be:
+# Supported commands will be:
 - „simplify“
 - „derivate“
 - „integrate“